sisterai/estate-assistant-system/README.md

 ### gRPC Services

-EstateWise also provides **gRPC** (Google Remote Procedure Call) services for high-performance, language-agnostic communication between services.
-This is particularly useful for microservices architectures and cross-language integrations.
+EstateWise also offers **gRPC** (Google Remote Procedure Call) services for high-performance, language-agnostic communication between services.
+This is especially beneficial for microservices architectures and cross-language integrations.

 #### Protocol Buffers